buedaswag/articles/Value_Stream_Mapping_Workshop_at_Relex_Session_1.md

 Whether it's a suggestion for refining the workshop structure, ideas for smoother operations, or feedback on our current methodologies, I welcome your contributions.

 Thank you for reading, have a great day!

+## References

+This article was inspired from the following:

+* Kim, G. et al (2021), The DevOps Handbook, 2nd Edition, IT Revolution Press, ISBN: 9781950508433.
+Available from: <https://itrevolution.com/product/the-devops-handbook-second-edition/>
+* Thrasher, P. (2020).
+Interactive Virtual Value Stream Mapping - Visualizing Flow in a Virtual World.
+Presented at the DevOps Enterprise Summit.
+Available from: <https://videos.itrevolution.com/watch/466912411/>